allbano/dotfiles/README.md

-# Welcome Albano's dotfiles
+# Welcome

-## This Repository of dotfiles for my usual machines and distros.
+## This is the dotfile repository I use on my computers and distros.

 ### I'm currently using the distros:
 * Archlinux (Notebook)